arcus/education_modules/python_clustering/python_clustering.md

 ### Python Implementation of K-Means Clustering

+This dataset contains various clinical attributes of patients, including their age, sex, chest pain type (cp), resting blood pressure (trtbps), serum cholesterol level (chol), fasting blood sugar (fbs) level, resting electrocardiographic results (restecg), maximum heart rate achieved (thalachh), exercise-induced angina (exng), ST depression induced by exercise relative to rest (oldpeak), slope of the peak exercise ST segment (slp), number of major vessels (caa) colored by fluoroscopy, thalassemia (thall) type, and the presence of heart disease (output).
+The data seems to be related to the diagnosis of heart disease, with the output variable indicating whether a patient has heart disease (1) or not (0).
+Each row represents a different patient, with their respective clinical characteristics recorded.

 To implement k-means clustering in Python using Scikit-learn, we can follow these steps:

 1. Import the necessary libraries: